fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 ### Launching Packaged UI

-If FlureeDB is running on `fdb-group-port` 8080, then there is a built-in user interface that can be accessed at `localhost:8080/index.html`.
+If Fluree is running on `fdb-group-port` 8080, then there is a built-in user interface that can be accessed at `localhost:8080/index.html`.

 ## QuickStart

-This quick start is designed to utilize the [FlureeDB interactive web console](https://flureedb.flur.ee).
+This quick start is designed to utilize the [Fluree interactive web console](https://flureedb.flur.ee).
 These transactions could also be performed via your code or REPL utilizing the JSON API, but that would require a token.

 The first six topics in the Quick Start guide will show you how to query and transact using an already populated database.
 The next five topics will show you how to set up a brand new database.